Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Quantum Mechanics versus Classical Mechanics

-where $V$ is a small perturbation, a diagnostic widely used theoretically and experimentally, and which unlike $C(t)$ exhibits a fast exponential decay $\propto\exp(-2\lambda t)$.
+which exhibits a fast exponential decay $\propto\exp(-2\lambda t)$.
+Here $V$ stands for a small perturbation -- a diagnostic widely used theoretically and experimentally.
 There is thus a difference between the sensitivity discussed in classical chaos and quantum chaos.
 In classical systems one perturbs the initial conditions, while in quantum studies one often perturbs the evolution Hamiltonian.
 Recently, it was argued again, using quantum computing reasoning, that there is no butterfly effect in a genuine quantum evolution~\cite{Yan:2020}, as was argued also for decades in literature.